silviaCerby/gitbook/docs/updates_and_releases/marketing_articles/what-are-tenants.md

 ---
-description: This article describes the key benefits of the Tenants feature to centralize management of your business app from Cerby.
+description: "This article describes the key benefits of the Tenants feature to centralize management of your business app from Cerby."
 intercom_id: 6831122
 ---